 Morgan’s uncle received life without parole for a nonviolent drug offense when she was 2 years old.
 The experience drove her to study law so she could help families like hers.

-Mario was given three life without parole sentences for a nonviolent drug offense committed because of his own struggle with addiction.
+Mario was given two life without parole and two life with parole sentences for a nonviolent drug offense committed because of his own struggle with addiction.
 His sentence was recently commuted, and Mario hopes to be able to watch his nephew, who plays for the OKC Thunder, play for the first time.

 Damita received a life without parole sentence for a drug offense.
 She was selling drugs to pay for medicine to keep her son alive.